tinypony777/FC2-Leak-Detector/README.md

 - Actress page URL: `.../actress/6789` where `6789` is the actress ID
 - Author ID is not explicitly displayed on the webpage.
 Users can select any FC2 video ID from that author and use the -v id command line format to directly get videos from that author without providing a specific id.

+#### About Using Jellyfin Metadata

+The generated Jellyfin metadata includes the following:
+- NFO files: Contains video title, description, external links, and other information
+- Poster images: Video thumbnails used as posters
+- Placeholder MP4 files: **Note: These are 0-byte empty files that cannot be played directly**, only used to display video entries in Jellyfin
+- Watch links: NFO files contain links to MissAV and 123AV for watching, accessible via the trailer button or external links
+- Magnet links: If available, NFO files include magnet links for downloading the videos

+To watch videos, you need to click the trailer button in the Jellyfin interface to jump to the online viewing website, or use the magnet link to download the video.

 #### What If Analysis is Slow?

 - Increase parallel thread count (`-t` parameter or modify `max_workers` in config)